 Hooks run automatically during Claude Code sessions.
 They block destructive git operations, validate database migrations before execution, inject project context (branch, issue info) into every prompt, scan for prompt injection attempts, audit security-sensitive commands, enforce workflow rules, and guard worktree file isolation.
 Two-layer permission model: settings plus hooks.

 Simple workflow for low-risk changes (80% of work): /start → /code → /commit.
-Spec-driven workflow for complex features: /start → /spec → /plan → /tasks → /code → /verify → /commit.
+Spec-driven workflow for complex features: /start → /spec → /plan → /tasks → /code → /verify → /commit → /pr.
 The /start command auto-detects which lane to use based on the issue’s complexity and risk domain.

-14 commands you invoke directly, organized by what you're trying to do.
+The slash commands you'll reach for most, organized by what you're trying to do.

 /thinkExplore a feature idea before writing code/bootstrapTurn a PRD into a GitHub project board/startBegin work on a GitHub issue/commitCreate a formatted conventional commit/prCreate or update a pull request/cleanupRemove merged branches after a PR lands/testGenerate tests for a new feature/designCheck a new page or component against the design system/learnCapture a lesson from what just happened/reflectAnalyze lessons and suggest codebase improvements/healthAudit architecture after heavy development/updatePull latest Sinter updates into your project/setupWalk through initial project configuration/dbDatabase schema changes and migrationsEvery layer is designed to minimize token consumption.
 Skills load in three tiers: metadata first (~50 tokens), usage details on demand (~500), full guides only when needed (~2,000).
 Code search uses AST patterns instead of reading full files, reducing research from ~30K to 3-5K tokens.
 A .claudeignore file keeps archives and build output out of context.
 Session hooks inject branch and issue state once at startup.
 Heavy operations run in isolated subagent contexts.
-Workflows checkpoint to disk for near-zero-cost resumption. ~65% fewer tokens on average compared to an unoptimized codebase.
+Workflows checkpoint to disk for near-zero-cost resumption.
+On a worked example, an automation task ran with about 89% fewer tokens (around 52% on LLM-assisted tasks) compared to an unoptimized codebase.

 $249 one-time.
 Lifetime access.
 Unlimited projects.